On the Incommensurability Phenomenon

 In Section \ref{caut} we begin with an idealized Tale of Two Scientists and its accompanying Theorem \ref{main}, in order to pave the way for our main result, Theorem \ref{realmain}---stated and proved in Section \ref{general}---wherein, under more general conditions, an asymptotic relationship is given between the Procrustean fitting-error of the two lower dimensional data sets and a distance between the projections.

-Then, in Section \ref{sims}, we perform simulation experiments to illustrate and support our main result Theorem \ref{realmain}, and we use these simulations to explore the implications of Theorem \ref{realmain}; in particular, when there is an insufficient spectral gap in the covariance structure at the projection-dimension cutoff, then large projection distance may result between the projections for the two data sets, and inordinately large Procrustean fitting-error then follows.
+Then, in Section \ref{sims}, we perform simulation experiments and utilize real data to illustrate and support our main result Theorem \ref{realmain}, and we use these simulations and real data to explore the implications of Theorem \ref{realmain}; in particular, when two correlated data sets are separately projected to achieve dimension reduction, and when there is an insufficient spectral gap in the covariance structure at the projection-dimension cutoff, then large projection distance may result between the projections for the two data sets, and inordinately large Procrustean fitting-error then follows.
 This ``incommensurability phenomenon" was named in Priebe et al. \cite{cepetal}.